circinusX1/kisstu/README.md

   * No-more quotes.
-  * No difference between array and a single value.
+  * No difference between array and a single value, numbers or strings.
-  * String based.
-      * Why have " " for strings when the value type has to be known at coding time 99.9% of the time, and anyway anything that's not string is converted by weirdo in-parser api's.
+      * convertion at user hand
   * Has includes.
   * Has references.
   * Has comments